pauldambra/blog_source/_posts/2026-07-25-how-i-use-llms-six.md

 # don't read code

-to quote a (frankly fantastic colleague):
+to quote a (frankly fantastic) colleague:

 > I'm sure when the first FORTRAN compiler was released, for a time, engineers still read the machine code output that it produced to make sure it was up to scratch.